Gaza-Shuhada/gazashuhada/docs/PRODUCT.md

 ### Community Submission Rules

-**When Proposing a NEW Record**:
-- ✅ Must provide: External ID, Name, Gender, Date of Birth
+**When Suggesting an EDIT** (Only Option):
-- ✅ Optional: Date of Death, Location, Obituary, Photo
+- ✅ Can modify: Date of Death, Location, Photo
 - 🚧 Future: Profession, Cause of Death (not yet implemented)
-- ⚠️ Record marked as `confirmed_by_moh = false` (not official)
-- 📝 Requires moderation approval before appearing in database

-**When Suggesting an EDIT**:
-- ✅ Can modify: Date of Death, Location, Obituary, Photo
-- 🚧 Future: Profession, Cause of Death (not yet implemented)
 - ❌ Cannot modify: External ID, Name, English Name, Gender, Date of Birth
+- ❌ Cannot create new records (all records must originate from Ministry of Health)
 - 📝 Requires moderation approval before being applied

-**Why This Separation?**:
+**Why This Approach?**:
-- Ensures **core identity data** remains authoritative and traceable to official sources
+- Ensures **core identity data** remains authoritative and traceable to Ministry of Health
-- Allows **community enrichment** with contextual information (locations, photos, memorials)
+- Allows **community enrichment** with contextual information (locations, photos)
 - Prevents unauthorized changes to official government records
 - Maintains clear audit trail of data provenance
+- All casualties must be officially documented by MoH before community can add context

 ---